mojtaba-arvin/video-service/README.md

 ### Generate gRPC modules

-generated grpc modules are added to `.gitignore`, to generate them again, you can use `generate_grpc_codes.sh` inside the container, by following command:
+generated grpc modules are added to `.gitignore`, to generate them again, you can use the following command:

-`docker-compose -f docker-compose.video-streaming.yml exec video-streaming /bin/sh -c "sh video-streaming/grpc/generate_grpc_codes.sh"`
+`bash ./exec.codegen.sh`

-this script also will change import statement to fix `ModuleNotFoundError`.
+it runs `generate_grpc_codes.sh` inside `video-streaming` container that also will change import statement to fix `ModuleNotFoundError`.

-* after any changes on gRPC proto file, you need run the script again.
+* after any changes on the gRPC proto file, you need run the script again.

+### docker-compose

+there are some `sh` scripts in the root directory, that you can use them:

+* `bash ./build.sh` : Services are built once

+* `bash ./up.sh` : Builds, (re)creates, starts, and attaches to containers for a service.

+* `bash ./ps.sh` : Shows services states

+* `bash ./logs.sh` : Displays log output from services.

+* `bash ./exec.video-streaming.sh` : To get an interactive prompt in `video-streaming` service

+* `bash ./down.sh` : Stops containers and removes containers, networks, volumes, and images created by `up`